In this issue: In order to seek and sustain Clarity you need to master

 however was the mainstay of my existence at the Southern

-.
+Alberta Institute of Technology.
 My first training was as a Chemical Research Technologist.
 Practically

 every class consisted of a lecture followed by lab work.
 Lab work consisted of